 Grant funding amounts

-Funding available under the Innovation Grant is over $2 million and will be available across all regions of the Northern Territory.
+The current round of the Innovation Grant Program (Round 2) is the final round for this program.
+Approximately $1 million of funding is available under Round 2 and will be available across all regions of the Northern Territory.

 Small, medium and large grants are available: